Skip to main content

 Historic preservation is the process of connecting history, culture, and heritage to a place and telling that place's story.
 That requires the preservation of key physical features of buildings, sites, and landscapes so that place can continue telling its story - that's what design review is all about.

-Design review is the process where all exterior work to designated resources in Fort Collins is approved or denied based on the historic significance and character of the property.
-The review process is outlined in Chapter 14, Article IV of the Fort Collins Municipal Code and Chapter 3.4.7 of the Land Use Code, and applies to all properties that have an historic designation from a government entity (local, state, or national).
-This includes:
+Through the design review process, all exterior alterations to designated resources in Fort Collins are approved or denied based on the historic significance and character of the property.
+The review process is outlined in Chapter 14, Article IV of the Fort Collins Municipal Code and Land Use Code Article 5 Division 5, Historic (p.
+5-53, PDF p.
+57).

 Fort Collins Historic Landmarks and Landmark Districts (the most protected)